LEAF-BoiseState/WRF_HYDRO-R2/README.md

 #### Background Information
 The command `wh_hydro_nlist` modifies a template of the file, `hydro.namelist`.
 This file contains parameters that are read by the model at runtime.
 Among other things, it controls the hydrological routing options and their associated parameters to be used in the run.
+As input, it takes the run ID, as well as any combination of the available routing options: `0 1 2 3 4 5` (Note, 0 - NoahMP LSM is always selected by default, you may list the 0 or leave it out).
 The command `wh_hrldas_nlist` modifies a template of the file, `namelist.hrldas`.
 Among other things, it specifies the parameters to be used in the NoahMP LSM and the period of simulation for the run.<br>
 [Return to top](#WRF_HYDRO-R2)
 <br><br><br><br>